 Verification Process

-It confirms that a system element meets design-to or build-to specifications.
+The verification process confirms that a system element meets design-to or build-to specifications.
 Throughout the system’s life cycle, design solutions at all levels of the physical architecture are verified through a cost-effective combination of analysis, examination, demonstration, and testing, all of which can be aided by modeling and simulation.
 [1]

 Validation Process

 The Validation Process answers the question of, “Is it the right solution to the problem?”
-As such, this process works in conjunction with the Stakeholder Requirements, Requirements Analysis, and Architecture and Design processes.
+This process works in conjunction with the Stakeholder Requirements, Requirements Analysis, and Architecture and Design processes.
 It evaluates the requirements, functional and physical architectures, and implementation.
 In the early stages of the system development life cycle, validation may involve independent evaluation of the system requirements, development of prototypes, and simulations, all to validate the system concept.

-There are three (3) processes that encompass validation: [1]
+Three (3) processes encompass validation: [1]

 - The process by which the contractor tests a publication/technical manual for technical accuracy and adequacy.